-The C. Thomas Paul Trail, named in honor of the Trust’s president from 1989 to 1995, was marked and maintained for years by Tom and his children.
-This trail is one of the longest and most interesting in town.
+The C. Thomas Paul trail, named in honor of the Trust’s President from 1988 to 1995, now a Connecticut resident, was marked and maintained for years by Tom and his children.

 The Tom Paul trail is one of the longest and most interesting trails in town, beginning at the center, and extending all the way to the Stone Arch Bridge in Graniteville.
 The trail includes a connection between Roudenbush and Town Hall and then continues at 56 Main Street directly across from the Town Hall, between a stone wall and a driveway.
 Look for yellow painted blazes to guide you.
 The trail from Town Hall to Pine Ridge Road is about 2 miles long, beyond which the trail extends another 3/4 mile through Town land to the Stone Arch Bridge.
 Much of the beautiful woodland through which the trail passes is permanently preserved open space belonging to Blanchard Farms, one of Westford’s most beautiful condominium developments.
 Please keep to the defined trail, which is a limit of the trail easement.
 The trail is hilly and at some spots, wet.